Sampling Without Compromising Accuracy in Adaptive Data Analysis: Comparing Counting and Sampling Counting Queries

-\section{Comparing counting and sampling counting queries}
+\section{Comparing Counting and Sampling Counting Queries}

 How do our mechanisms for counting queries and sampling counting queries compare?
 Can we use a mechanism for SCQ's to simulate a mechanism for counting queries, or vice-versa?
-We now show that the natural approach to simulate a counting query with SCQ's results in an extra $O(1/\alpha)$ factor (although it does enjoy a slightly better dependence on $k$).
+We now show that the natural approach to simulate a counting query with SCQ's results in similar running times but an extra $O(1/\alpha)$ factor in its sample size (although it does enjoy a slightly better dependence on $k$).
 This represents a $O(1/\alpha)$ overhead to enforce `honesty' for counting queries as well, since the returned value is now an actual count: it is always an integer fraction of $\ell$, instead of an arbitrary real number due to added noise.

 \begin{proposition} Using $\ell$ SCQ's to estimate each counting query is an $(\alpha,\beta)$-accurate mechanism for $k$ counting queries if $\ell \ge \frac{2\log(4k/\beta)}{\alpha^2}$ and $n = \Omega\left(\frac{\sqrt{k\log k}\log^{3/2}(\frac{1}{\alpha\beta})}{\alpha^3}\right)$. \end{proposition} \begin{proof} The mechanism, for each query $q$, will query the SCQ mechanism $\M$ described in Section~\ref{sec:scqs} $\ell$ times with the query $q$, and return the average, call this $a_q$.
 Note that $\E[a_q] = \E[\M(q)]$.
 Since each SCQ is independent of each other, a Hoeffding bound gives $\Pr[|a_q - \E[a_q]|\ge \alpha/2] \le 2e^{-\ell\alpha^2/2} \le \beta/2k$ when $\ell \ge \frac{2\log(4k/\beta)}{\alpha^2}$.
 Using Theorem~\ref{thm:sampling_thm}, as long as $n =\Omega\left({\frac{\sqrt{k\ell} \log(\frac{1}{\alpha\beta})}{\alpha^2}}\right)$, we have that $\Pr[\max_q |\E[\M(q)] - q(D)|\ge \alpha/2] \le \beta/2$, over all $k\ell$ queries.
 Then the union bound implies that